snimu/blog/contents/infinite-tool-use/article.md

 - The same is true for something like Google Docs, which have an edit history.
 - For 3D generation, I imagine such data to be much harder to come by, so a stronger focus on RL is required.

-However, using SSMs and interacting only through tools means that there is likely no need to actively train for infinite context length, as we train to recover from mistakes & edit from many different starting points.
-And that is my main takeaway: SSMs being forgetful means that just training fairly long context windows from diverse start and end points will probably generalize to infinite context windows.
+However, using LLMs with a limited context window and interacting only through tools means that there is likely no need to actively train for infinite context length, if we train to recover from mistakes & edit from many different starting points.
+And that is my main takeaway: LLMs with limited context window (SSMs, sliding window attention, ...) being forgetful means that just training fairly long context windows from diverse start and end points will probably generalize to infinite context windows.

 ## Thoughts on Architecture

-For architecture, I'm open to all possibilities; [RWKV](https://www.rwkv.com/), [Mamba](https://arxiv.org/abs/2312.00752), [xLSTM](https://arxiv.org/abs/2405.04517), [Titans](https://arxiv.org/abs/2501.00663), [Test-Time-Training](https://arxiv.org/abs/2407.04620), etc. I'm also open to using hybrid employing sliding-window self-attention with a really large sliding window (100k tokens or whatever you can take) every few layers to give the model high-resolution access to the immediate context, though then we really have to train on context lengths much longer than the sliding window to train the model to make proper use of the SSMs.
+For architecture, I'm open to all possibilities; [RWKV](https://www.rwkv.com/), [Mamba](https://arxiv.org/abs/2312.00752), [xLSTM](https://arxiv.org/abs/2405.04517), [Titans](https://arxiv.org/abs/2501.00663), [Test-Time-Training](https://arxiv.org/abs/2407.04620), simple attention with a sliding window.

+I'm also open to using hybrids.
+One version that might make sense for infinite tool use is the inverse or normal hybrids (though I'm also open to those).
+Normal hybrids typically use a few SSM layers followed by a full (causal) Attention layer (often without positional information).
+For infinite tool use, it might (might!) make more sense to reverse that: several layers of sliding window attention for a high-precision but localized view of the sequence, followed by an SSM layer that provides a much more abstracted but longer range view of the input.
+To be clear, I'm not at all sure about this, and this paragraph exists mostly for the fun of speculation,

-I say this to stress that the important point is a constant inference budget per token independent of context window size (or at least one that is limited as in sliding window attention).
+This section is mostly meant to stress the importance of a constant inference budget per token independent of context window size (or at least one that is limited as in sliding window attention).

 ## Conclusion

 The tool-use paradigm is in full swing already&mdash;o3 by OpenAI, agentic RAG models by Pleias, etc.&mdash;but still limited to very short contexts, and to only parts of the model output.
-I propose performing all interaction with the external world, be that users, a computer, or another LLM, through tool-use, and to scale that tool-use to ever-longer contexts, which would necessitate models that are linear in complexity over the sequence length.
+I propose performing all interaction with the external world, be that users, a computer, or another LLM, through tool-use, and to scale that tool-use to ever-longer contexts using models that trade imperfect recall of the entire sequence (sliding window attention, SSMs, ...) for constant (or upper-limited) per-step cost.

+## Acknowledgements

+Thanks to [stochasm](https://x.com/stochasticchasm) for proof-reading the article and for fruitful discussions.

 ## Citation